Eivel/directory-backup/README.md

-# MongoDB S3 Backup Docker image
+# S3 Backup Docker image

-Docker image that performs periodic backups on a MongoDB database and then uploads the results to Amazon S3.
+Docker image that performs periodic backups on a chosen directory and then uploads the results to Amazon S3.
+It was initially made by Andrés García Mangas for MongoDB backups: https://github.com/agmangas/mongo-backup-s3
+I refactored the code to backup whole directories.

 Based on the [dbader/schedule](https://github.com/dbader/schedule) Python scheduling package.